 McCollum's winner sends Blazers past Mavs 114-113

-C.J.
-McCollum scored 32 points, the last two on a runner in the lane with 0.9 seconds left to give the Portland Trail Blazers a 114-113 win over the Dallas Mavericks on Tuesday night.
-McCollum's shot capped a final minute in which the two teams traded leads six times and Dirk Nowitzki hit two clutch 3-pointers, the second a potential game-winner with 3.9 seconds left.
+On a night when Dirk Nowitzki turned back the clock for the Dallas Mavericks, C.J.
+McCollum had the final answer.
+McCollum scored 32 points, the last two on a runner from the top of the lane with 0.9 seconds left to give the Portland Trail Blazers a 114-113 win over the Dallas Mavericks on Tuesday night.

 Add your comments below